Force over Distance: Chapter 21

 His gaze flicked wildly between the corridor and the room.

-It was clear to him that this situation was about to crystallize into an unmitigated catastrophe.
+This situation was about to crystallize into an unmitigated catastrophe.

 All the enemy would have to do was undock.
 They’d be cut off.